Achievable logoAchievable logo

 • Currencies****

-**Condominiums might seem a bit out of place, but they could meet the definition of a security by meeting all the requirements of the Howey Test.
+**Condominiums might seem out of place, but they can meet the definition of a security if they satisfy all the Howey Test requirements.
 For example, assume you own a condominium as a time share and rent it out through a third-party management service when you’re not using the property.
-If you think about it, it meets all 4 prongs of the security test.
-It’s an investment of money, common enterprise is involved (the timeshare aspect), and there’s a profit motive involved with renting the property through a third-party management service.
+In that situation, it can meet all four prongs: it’s an investment of money, it involves a common enterprise (the timeshare structure), there’s an expectation of profit (rental income), and profits depend on third-party effort (the management service).

 ***A commoditiy is an economic good.
 Examples include oil, corn, soybeans, gold, rice, and wheat.